There are a number of reasons you might have gone vegan or adopted a plant based diet – and they’re all amazing.

 There are no naturally occurring plant-based foods that contain B12, however, some foods (such as nutritional yeast) are fortified with them.
 It is essential for vegans to get enough B12 so I always recommend that vegans supplement with B12 to be sure they are getting adequate amounts.
 (See supplement info below for more info).

 While you can get a blood test for B12, that only tests the amount of B12 in the blood at that time.
-A better marker for deficiency methylmalonic acid (an organic acid which can be tested in urine).
+A better marker for deficiency methylmalonic acid (an organic acid that can be tested in urine).
 If MMA is high, it indicates a true B12 deficiency.

 There are not many naturally occurring foods with Vitamin D except for mushrooms if they have been treated with UV rays.
 Some fortified foods like some non-dairy yogurt and milk, orange juice, cereals, and tofu contain vitamin D – just be sure to check the packaging.